 Location: Idyllic island off the southwest coast of Thailand, 1 hr 20 min by long tail boat from Pak Meng Pier or Khuan Tung Ku Pier on the mainland.

 What’s it like?
 A beautiful island offering stretch of white sandy beaches sitting amidst the crystal clear blue waters of the Andaman Sea.
 Compared to most of Thailand, Koh Kradan is extremely undeveloped: there are no villages on the island and only a handful of hotels, making it a true hideaway.
 Snorkelling and diving are particularly good off Koh Kradan and the ocean is home to a whole host of marine life, including moray eels, brightly coloured clown fishes, lobsters, lion fish, turtles, coral, sea urchins and starfish.
-For our full rundown of the best beaches in Thailand, click here.

 Where to stay: Seven Sea Resorts.
 One of the only resorts on the island, it sits in a prime beachfront location perfect for swimming, snorkelling and kayaking.
 Perfect for those looking for characterful luxury.